saleor/saleor-docs/website/versioned_docs/version-2.10/dashboard/catalog/products.md

 ### Product

-The _product_ concept reflects common details of several product variants.
+The _product_ concept reflects the common details of several product variants.
 When the shop displays the products in the category view, items on the list are displayed as separate products.
 If the _product variant_ has no overridden property (for example: price specifically set for this variant), the default value is taken from the _product_.

 ### Product variants